juju/docs/src/en/developer-debugging.md

 `tmux`, see the [primer](#what-on-earth-is-tmux?) at the end of this section).

 The `tmux` session will start with window 0.
-This window does nothing other than keep the session alive (though it can be used, for example, to view the logs for that unit (in `/var/log/juju/`).
+This window does nothing other than keep the session alive (though it can be used, for example, to view the log files for that unit (in `/var/log/juju/`).

 When the first hook event is queued for a hook that is in the list of those to be debugged: